mvartanian-gtown/5402-ENLP-Indian-NER/README.md

 # Unannotated US legal opinions
 * https://static.case.law/
 * opinions.sample.csv is a small subset, as is the .spacy file
 * Originals are very large (~50GB compressed).
-Takes 2.5 hours to decompress entirely, producing a 259GB file with many opionions.
+Takes 2.5 hours to decompress entirely, producing a 259GB file with many opinions.
 * Note that legal opinions are in the public domain and therefore **not** [subject to copyright](https://www.supremecourt.gov/opinions/19pdf/18-1150_7m58.pdf)